Events, markets and gigs for Katikati/Ōmokoroa/Te Puna/Waihī Beach

+Timeless Impression by Katipo Creative: New exhibition featuring historic images turned into a fine art of printing.
+At Carlton Gallery, The Arts Junction, Katikati, on until October 20.

+Shocktober: Annual St John CPR and AED awareness campaign, a three steps for life free training, designed to give confidence to take action.
+Katikati Community Centre on October 10, 17, 24.
+Rsvp taurangaadmin@stjohn.org.nz.

-Rising rates and growing council debt: Free presentation by Mark Quinn who will be giving a two hour fact-based talk on how councils are operating.
+Rates rising and growing council debt: Free presentation by Mark Quinn who will be giving a two-hour fact-based talk on how councils are operating.
 Katikati Memorial Hall on October 11 from 6.30-8.30pm.

+Show Me Shorts Film Festival: The Sampler is a collection of some of the top short films from this year’s festival, Junction Theatre, Katikati on October 14 and 20 at 1.30pm.
+Tickets theartsjunction.org.nz.

+Show Me Shorts Film Festival: Award winners session screens, the best in local and international short filmmaking.
+Junction Theatre, Katikati on October 19 at 6.30pm.
+Tickets theartsjunction.org.nz.

-Writer’s Workshop: Teaching people tips and tricks on how to write.
-Free.
-The Arts Junction boardroom from October 15-30.
-Sign up at The Arts Junction.
+Writer’s Workshop: 10-day free workshop teaching people how to write.
+The Arts Junction boardroom on various dates from October 15-30.
+Sign up at The Arts Junction, Katikati.

 Enda Kenny: Live music presented by Katikati Folk Club, October 18 at 7.30pm, The Arts Junction, Katikati.